 Arrive in Ushuaia anytime today, or take advantage of a complimentary arrival program and arrive up to 24 hours in advance.
 You'll be staying at the beautiful Arakur Hotel & Resort.
 Explore the trails, relax and enjoy a spa day, or head into Ushuaia and browse the Argentinean leather markets.
 Join an optional evening briefing to ask questions and meet some of your fellow travelers.

-This morning, you're free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
-On board, you'll be greeted by your expedition team and the ship's officers.
-After dinner, you'll have a chance to relax and take in the scenery on an early evening sail through the Beagle Channel, past Magellanic penguins, rock cormorants, and sea lion colonies.
+After a complimentary buffet breakfast, you’re free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
+Once on board, you’ll be greeted by your expedition team and the ship’s officers.
+A concise safety and orientation briefing will be followed by the captain’s welcome dinner.
+After dinner, relax and take in the scenery on an early evening sail through the Beagle Channel, past porpoising Magellanic penguins, rock cormorants, and black-browed albatrosses.

 Exploring the South Shetland Islands, you may visit Half Moon Island with its stunning backdrop or mountainous and glaciated Livingston Island.
 Or perhaps you will sail the ship into an active volcano with an opportunity to take a dip in the relatively balmy waters that surround Deception Island.
 Bransfield Strait, once the site of an abandoned whaling station, gives you an excellent chance to see whales, who often return to its rich waters.

-Heading further South, you will be sure to explore the Gerlache Strait and its surrounding channels and islands.
-They may include trips to picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale-favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
+Heading further South, you will explore the Gerlache Strait and its surrounding channels and islands.
+This may include trips to picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale-favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
 You may stop at an active scientific base such as Poland's Arctowksi or Ukraine's Vernadskiy, as well as a historic base such as U.K.'s Port Lockroy or Wordie House.

-As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage, you will continue your presentation series and wildlife spotting.
-Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of you expedition with a special slideshow.
+As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage, the presentation series and wildlife spotting will continue.
+Celebrate the conclusion of your expedition with a special slideshow as you return to Ushuaia through the Beagle Channel.

 A morning disembarkation in Ushuaia will let you catch a flight to Buenos Aires or stay in Ushuaia for more sights and adventures.